 Trap, Neuter, and Return or TNR is a program in which stray and feral cats already living outdoors in cities, towns, and rural areas are humanely trapped, then evaluated, vaccinated, and spayed or neutered by veterinarians.
 NO more kittens are born, and the feral cat population is REDUCED.

 Here in the Wichita area - FOFFKS volunteers place humane traps on private property to catch feral cats.
 Cats are then taken to the Kansas Humane Society or a local veterinarian for surgery.
-During the process, the cats are given a health/wellness examination, checked for diseases, spayed or neutered, ears are tipped, and Rabies vaccinations are administered.
-Cats are monitored the entire time, and once the anesthesia wears off, they are returned to their colony and caregivers
+During the process, the cats are given a health/wellness examination, spayed or neutered, ear tipped, and rabies vaccination is administered.
+Cats are monitored the entire time, and once the anesthesia wears off, they are returned to their colony and caregivers.

 TNR Works!
 The breeding stops.
 Populations are gradually reduced.
 The annoying behaviors of mating cats, such as yowling or fighting stops.
 The cats are vaccinated against disease, and they are fed quality food on a regular basis.